tettou771/ofxFpsAutoReducer/README.md

 This is addon for openFrameworks.

-FrameRate Reduce to battery saving.
+Reduce frameRate to battery saving.

 The addon changes FPS when no mouse move, no key press.

-FPS is comeback when mose moved, key pressed.
+FPS is comeback when mose moved, or key pressed.

+Suitable for applications that only work with mouse or keyboard.

 # Usage